dmacvicar/garita/README.md

 ## Running

+Garita uses HTTPS by default.
+If you want to run over plain http (eg. for development purposes) you need to pass the option -http.
+Then you don't need to supply -tlscert and -tlskey options.

 ```
-garita -key path/to/server.key -htpasswd path/to/htpasswd
+garita -key path/to/server.key -htpasswd path/to/htpasswd -tlskey path/to/server.key -tlscert path/to/server.crt
 ```

 At the same time you need to configure the registry